Ernakulam district: Municipalities

 A criticism that has been centered around this fact is that despite municipalities like Aluva, Kalamassery, Thrikkakara, Maradu, Tripunithura and Eloor becoming assimilated into Kochi city, they still exist as individual municipalities instead of being under Kochi Corporation.
 Surprisingly the corporation has not amended its limits for over half a century, since 1967 to be precise.
 The corporation was the largest in area and population when it was formed, and all these regions were panchayaths back then.
 Instead of adding them to the corporation when these regions started developing due to the urban expansion of Kochi city, they were made into separate municipalities thus largely handicapping the corporation.
 Now the call to expand these outdated limits for a better unified administration for the entire city of Kochi is a strong public demand.

+Rural divisions

+Ernakulam district’s rural local self-government is organised into a three-tier system comprising one district panchayat, 14 block panchayats, and 82 gram panchayats.
+This structure functions under the Kerala Panchayati Raj Act, 1994 to plan and implement development programmes, deliver basic services, and promote participatory governance in rural areas.